billwear/maas-rad/originals/the-cli-cookbook-snap-2-8-cli-3140.md

 | <small>Packages</small> | &nbsp; &nbsp;[CLI](/t/rad-menu-testing/2245) &nbsp; &nbsp; [UI](/t/rad-menu-testing/2245) &nbsp; &nbsp; | &nbsp; &nbsp;[CLI](/t/rad-menu-testing/2245) &nbsp; &nbsp; [UI](/t/rad-menu-testing/2245) &nbsp; &nbsp; | &nbsp; &nbsp;[CLI](/t/rad-menu-testing/2245) &nbsp; &nbsp; [UI](/t/rad-menu-testing/2245) &nbsp; &nbsp; |
 deb-2-9-ui -->

 The following recipes may help you make better use of the [MAAS CLI](/t/maas-cli/802).
 Each recipe includes the relevant CLI command sequence, with the results processed through `jq` and other relevant command-line utilities to produce cleaner output.
-Understand that this material isn't meant to replace the CLI, just to give you some tips and tricks on ways you might use it.
+Understand that this material isn't meant to replace the CLI, just to give you some hints about using it.

 #### Catalog of recipes: